whyhankee/node-flw/README.md

 * Better way to build complex flows, *very heavy* inspired by the elegant  <https://github.com/gulpjs/bach>

 * Be able to stop the flow, keeping the err mechanism for system-errors - Sometimes there is just no more work to be done.
-Only useful in a .series()
+Only useful in a `.series()`

-* Auto-avoid 'callback on the same tick' stack-overflow issues, all functions will be called with setImmediate().
+* Auto-avoid 'callback on the same tick' stack-overflow issues, all functions will be called with `setImmediate()` (or `setTimeout()` in a browser).

 *Note*